-Hand Luggage Restricted Items, New Rules for Liquids in EU
+Hand Luggage Restricted Items, New Rule for Cell Phones

 Since the January 2004 implementation of new security measures for passengers boarding flights, preparing hand luggage has become a more complicated and meticulous task, considered by many as an art form for the most talented travelers.

 Proof of this are the long lines in front of the security control that give access to the airport boarding area.